Your brain on boredom

 What the Default Mode Network actually does

 The DMN is active whenever attention is directed inward rather than outward — when the brain is engaged in what researchers call self-referential processing.
 Stated like that it sounds narcissistic.
 It is not.
-It is the neural substrate of some of the most essential cognitive functions a human being has.
+It is one important network involved in some of the most essential cognitive functions a human being has.

 Autobiographical memory.
 The DMN is heavily involved in the retrieval and consolidation of personal memories.
 When an unbidden memory from eight years ago surfaces while you are staring out a train window, that is the DMN doing the retrieving (Buckner, Andrews-Hanna, and Schacter, 2008).